Two Medina children selected for Northwest School of the Arts

 Classes for youth offered by CM Police Department

-A series of 10 classes for youth ages 12-18 will be offered this fall at Central by the Charlotte-Mecklenburg Police Department.
+A series of 10 classes for youth ages 12-18 will be offered this spring at Central by the Charlotte-Mecklenburg Police Department.
 Classes will be held 6-8 pm on a day to be determined.
 The young men and women will learn about a variety of topics which will prove beneficial to them now and later.
 Interested families should sign up with Miguel Zelaya or call the church office, 704-536-9157.

 Congratulations to Ashley Pimentel and Sofia Guevara who are the recipients of the

 YoungAdult Hispanic Latino scholarship to attend the MARCHA (Methodists Representing the Cause of Hispanic Americans) conference from August 9 – 13 at Perkins School of Theology in Dallas, Texas.
 The scholarship includes airfare, lodging, per diem, and cost of registration.
 Ashley and Sofia will represent our Western North Carolina Conference of the UMC and the Southeast Jurisdiction.
 The overall theme for the conference is “Rooted in Hope.”
 Ashley and Sofia will attend a pre-conference as well in which the content will focus on “Social Holiness.”

 Math Star Victor Guevara Featured in The Observer

 Central member Victor Guevara, an eighth-grader at Albemarle Road Middle School, was featured in the Charlotte Observer‘s series on “Counted Out: Why are smart, low-income students falling off the fast track?”
 Read the article here which details Victor’s accomplishments as well as the extra assistance many Central members have provided, especially Louise Woods and Pastor Susan Suarez-Webster to help Victor navigate the school system’s opportunities.